sabin413/xbitinfo-data-compression/README.md

 - Python **3.9+**
 - The scripts for **compression** (`compress_with_keepbits.py` and `compress_with_keepbits_many_files.py`) only need **xarray** in addition to the standard Python libraries.
-- The script for **calculating bit information** (`find_keepbits.py`) requires **xbitinfo** For installatiin: Download the pixi.lock and pyproject.toml files.
+- The script for **calculating bit information** (`find_keepbits.py`) requires **xbitinfo**.
+- For installation: Download the "pixi.lock" and "pyproject.toml" files.
 Then try "pixi install --locked".
 For more information see: [xbitinfo GitHub](https://github.com/ashiklom/gmao-compression/blob/main/README.md)